brochier/impact_query_expert_finding/README.md

 **Fetch the data**:

 Run this python script in a dedicated folder.
 Data will be fetched in the *data* directory and some statistics will be reported in the *data_info* directory.
 Two datasets are fetched (V1 and V2).
 A cleaned version using our preprocessing described in the paper is generated in the directory *dataset_cleaned* and a small version is generated in the *dataset_associations*.
-The name *associations* is used because the small dataset is generated using random walks starting from the experts social associations.
+The name *associations* is used because the small dataset is generated using random walks starting from the ground truth expert-candidates social associations.

 ```python